 Most parents, therefore, have no idea that autistic researcher Michelle Dawson decries ABA's premise as, "if autistic children must be treated ethically then they will be doomed."
 They don't know current research on ABA techniques endorses "motivating" children by withholding food or drink until they are desperate enough to comply.
 They don't realize that ABA "manifests systematic violations of the fundamental tenets of bioethics," nor are they aware that Association for Behavior Analysis International openly endorses techniques both the United Nations and the FDA consider to be torture.

 How can parents support autistic children without subjecting them to ABA?
-First, we need to learn about autistic traits: the interplay of autistic processing, motor, and sensory factors, and compassionate ways to accommodate them.
-We need to comprehend that the way autistic brains work can make standard intelligence and adaptive scores irrelevant to a child's quality of life or “outcome.”
-These are all reasons why ABA is inappropriate for autistic learning.
+First, we need to learn about autistic traits, and how the interplay of autistic processing, motor, and sensory factors, and the most compassionate ways to respond, and how the way autistic brains work can make standard intelligence and adaptive scores irrelevant to their child's quality of life or “outcome.”
+This will help parents understand why ABA is inappropriate for autistic learning.